Riseofpower1/Novara-Music/README.md

 ## 📄 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with a Commercial Use Clause - see [LICENSE](LICENSE) file for details.

+**Key Terms:**
+- Free to use, modify, and distribute for personal and non-commercial use
+- If you commercialize this software, you must provide 30% commission to Riseofpower1
+- See LICENSE file for complete terms

+## 🔐 Privacy Policy

+We take your privacy seriously.
+See our [Privacy Policy](PRIVACY_POLICY.md) for details on:
+- What data we collect
+- How we use your information
+- Your rights and choices
+- Third-party integrations
+- GDPR and CCPA compliance

 ## 🙏 Credits